vfmd/vfmd-spec/spec/for_implementers.md

      6. The _top node_ is popped off

+     7. All nodes with _node type_ equal to _link node_ are removed from
+        the _stack of potential opening span tags_

  2. If the _topmost node_ of type _other link node_ is not _null_, and
     if the _remaining-character-sequence_ matches the regular expression pattern `/^\]\s*\[(([^\\\[\]]|\\.)*)\]/` (Example: `] [ref id]`),